ManageIQ/manageiq.org/source/community/patches.html.md

     git config --global push.default simple
     ```

-4. Ensure your work is always going to apply cleanly to the tip of master
+4. Ensure your work is always going to apply cleanly to the tip of upstream's
-    upstream by merging often and pushing back to your fork, and rebasing your
+    master by merging often and pushing back to your fork, and rebasing your
     branch to the tip of master:

     ```shell